General borrowing questions

 The Land Titles Office in each state now requires a higher standard of identification to prevent identity fraud.
 Without this we cannot register our mortgage on the property.

 All mortgagors must provide sufficient identification to meet the Land Titles Office requirements.
 We may be able to offer flexibility for non-mortgagors.
 Mortgagors may be able to provide a Category 5 Identifier Declaration under the ARNECC rules.
-Please review the requirements and let us know if they can meet this criteria.

-No, IdMe cannot be used to identify overseas citizens /nonresidents.
+No, IdMe cannot be used to identify overseas citizens /non-residents.
 They must be identified at an Australian Consulate in their country.

 Please see the Categories of ID listed on the Australia Post VOI form.